Professional Sound Education & Practitioner Pathways

-The focus is on sensitivity, ethical responsibility, and understanding how sound is perceived, played, and responded to across different environments.
+The focus is on sensitivity, ethical responsibility and understanding how sound is perceived, played and responded to across different contexts and environments.

-Sound is approached as a relational and embodied practice, with playing guided by listening, pacing, and context rather than performance.
+Sound is approached as a relational and embodied practice, with playing guided by listening, awareness, pacing and context rather than performance alone.

-Begin with Level 1 Sound for Wellbeing — the essential foundation in sound awareness, listening, and responsive playing.
+All learners begin with Level 1 Sound for Wellbeing – the foundation pathway in sound awareness, listening and responsive playing.

 Introductory course · Online self-paced learning